 Nov 9, 2016

 When you start to experience symptoms of osteoporosis, you might be wondering what your next step is.
-How do you gain a better understanding for what your body is dealing with?
+How do you gain a better understanding of what your body is going through?
 Sometimes we cannot tell what is going on beneath the surface, which is where x-rays come in to provide a further review.

 What is DXA?

 DXA tests involve much more effective technology than a typical X-ray, which is unable to show osteoporosis in the body until it is far more advanced.
 Although the name of this x-ray might sound overwhelming, a DXA is a simple and quick, non-invasive process.

 This enhanced form of x-ray scanning uses top-of-the-line radiation technology to measure bone mineral density accurately in a patient’s body.
 By assessing an estimate of bone density, your physician will then know how strong your bones currently are and which areas are weaker than others.
 The test focuses on two main areas of your body – the hip and spine.
 Both areas have a larger chance of fracturing and tend to lead to more severe side effects.